MathieuMorel62/holbertonschool-web_react/react_intro/README.md

 | 9 | [**Install Babel**](https://github.com/MathieuMorel62/holbertonschool-web_react/tree/main/react_intro/task_5/dashboard) | Installation and configuration of Babel for JSX and modern JavaScript support. |
 | 10 | [**Reorganize the files**](https://github.com/MathieuMorel62/holbertonschool-web_react/tree/main/react_intro/task_5/dashboard/src) | Structuring of project folders for better organization and maintenance. |
 | 11 | [**Tests with Jest and Enzyme**](https://github.com/MathieuMorel62/holbertonschool-web_react/tree/main/react_intro/task_5/dashboard/config) | Installation of Jest and configuration of tests to ensure the quality of the code. |

-## ✨ Main Features

-1. **React Components**: Creation and use of components to build dynamic user interfaces.
-2. **State Management**: Use of the state in components to manage application data.
-3. **Props**: Passing data to child components via props for a modular architecture.

 ## 📬 Contact
 - Profil LinkedIn: [Mathieu Morel](https://www.linkedin.com/in/mathieu-morel-9ab457261/)